realA10001986/Time-Circuits-Display/README.md

 As regards time travel and alarm:

-The TCD only sends out time travel and alarm notifications through _either_ MQTT _or_ BTTFN, never both; selection is done by checking or unchecking the option **_Send time travel/alarm event notifications_** in the MQTT section of the Config Portal's Settings page.
+The TCD only sends out time travel and alarm notifications through _either_ MQTT _or_ BTTFN, never both; selection is done by checking or unchecking the option **_Send time travel/alarm event notifications_** on the HA/MQTT Settings page.

 If you have other (third-party) MQTT-aware devices listening to the TCD's public topic (bttf/tcd/pub) in order to react to time travel or alarm messages, use MQTT (i.e. check **_Send time travel/alarm event notifications_**).
 If only BTTFN-aware devices are to be used, uncheck this option to use BTTFN as it has less latency.